Capricornucopia/DisInfoSec/index.md

 Eve Banshee is autistic and she really needs the funds in order to live a decent quality of life.
 [Her Venmo and Cash App details are here.]
 (https://twitter.com/EveBanshee/status/1420619628359798784)

-## Job Posting

-This year, I can afford to pay a couple of people out of my own pocket to help make DisInfoSec a success.

-Here's what we need...

-**Video Stream Director**

-We need someone with experience with Twitch and YouTube streaming through OBS Studio and Restream.io.
-Experience with live capitioning plugins is a bonus.
-You will work about two to four hours in **the week before September 18th** setting up our video stream, and about five to seven hours **on September 18th** to help keep things running well during the event.

-You will be paid a total of $400.00 CAD (Canadian dollars) for your labour, with $200.00 paid before the event, and $200.00 paid after.
-Payment can be made via PayPal, Interac Etransfer, or certified cheque/check in your local currency.

-If you're interested in the job, please email Kim Crawley at runnymede13@gmail.com by Wednesday, August 25th, 2021 at the latest.

-**Sign Language Interpreter**

-I would love to fill this position, because using sign language can be a better accessibility solution than live captioning alone.

-If we can find a sign language interpreter, profeciency in American Sign Language and/or British Sign Language is a plus.
-You will be working about five to seven hours on September 18th.

-You will be paid a total of $400.00 CAD (Canadian dollars) for your labour, with $200.00 paid before the event, and $200.00 paid after.
-Payment can be made via PayPal, Interac Etransfer, or certified cheque/check in your local currency.

-If you're interested in the job, please email Kim Crawley at runnymede13@gmail.com by Wednesday, August 25th, 2021 at the latest.

 ## DisInfoSec 2020 YouTube clips are here!